 The Australian cockatoo is either black with striking red or red and yellow tail feathers (the female also has yellow feathers on her head), or more commonly, white with a yellow crest.
 Both types represent powerful spiritual symbols in the Dreaming.

 These characters get into all sorts of mischief and comical situations exploring the wonders of life, and they appear to enjoy themselves thoroughly!
 If Cockatoo has flown into your life, singly or as a noisy squawking cloud, perhaps you need to be more aware of what is going on around you.
 Explore, satisfy your curiosity!
+Tho’ do consider cockatoos are not popular with everyone due to the damage they can make with those bills and in agriculture.

 The white cockatoo has been linked to the first death in one Dreaming (see Southern Cross).
 The death spirit, Yowie, takes the first deceased person into the sky in a tree and two white cockatoos follow, squawking angrily as they chase their home.
 They are the left and right stars in the Southern Cross, the vertical part being the tree.